Weather Proofing – Sealing the Windshield – May 2016

 From a few feet back, the tape looks like it belongs on the window.
 Once you get close up, than you can tell it’s just tape.
 I’m OK with it though.

 After that was done, time to install the gutter material.
-This aftermarket gutter is what I used, available from Amazon: EZ Gutter
+This aftermarket gutter is what I used, available from Amazon, but it’s no longer available.
+There are similar products on Amazon and eBay though.

 Edit: Oct.
 2023 – The added gutter shown here being applied over the window is still in good condition.